openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     <div>When can a Router cause itself to stop acting as a Router?</div>
     <div correct>
       <div>When it has no children.</div>
       <div>That's correct.
-A Router with no children is allowed to revert to
+A Router with no children may revert to
         an End Device on its own.</div>
     </div>
     <div>